UK Financial Services, regulations and ethics

 The rules also vary according to whether the sale is with, or without, advice

 Shortened demo course.
-See details at foot of page....sure of a material fact that a retail customer could not reasonably be expected to have disclosed
+See details at foot of page....f a material fact that a retail customer could not reasonably be expected to have disclosed

 Claims cannot be rejected for misrepresentation unless the misrepresentation is at least negligent